kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

 We'll demo how to make use of this file in later videos.
 Now let's turn our attention back to Kubernetes.

 In earlier videos, we demoed pod-to-pod communication by running curl from a cent-os pod to an apache pod by using the apache pod's ip address.
 However ip addresses are prone to changing, so it's better to use domain names instead.
-Luckily Kubernetes comes with a builtin DNS Server, called CoreDNS. and you can your own dns entries to the coreDNS service
+Luckily most Kubernetes installer tools, such as minikube, sets up DNS for you, by installing a DNS software called CoreDNS.
+You can then set dns entries in coredns by creating service objects.

 This domain name is made up of a few parts: